 All my life, I tend to doubt myself more than necessary and that has proven to be more detrimental than I thought it would be when life dealt some particularly difficult hands.
 When I became a mother, that self-doubt reared its ugly head and has certainly taken a life on its own on more occasions than I care to admit.

-Very quickly, it spiralled into an obsession with second-guessing almost every parenting-related thing I laid hands on and this ‘sport’ eroded my confidence as a parent.
+Very quickly, it spiralled into an obsession with second-guessing almost every parenting-related thing I laid hands-on and this ‘sport’ eroded my confidence as a parent.
 It took far too many painful lessons for me to learn to doubt appropriately, and truth be told, I reckon it takes good practice to do that.

-It is not easy and I am still learning how to trust myself more as a parent, whether as a decision-maker or to filter through suggestions from other sources, but let us begin with telling ourselves that mummy knows best.
+It is not easy and I am still learning how to trust myself more as a parent, whether as a decision-maker or to filter through suggestions from other sources, but let us begin by telling ourselves that mummy knows best.

 Mummy Knows Best…To Do What Is Necessary

 I am not saying that we are walking encyclopedias and I am definitely not suggesting that we should get on our high horses and proclaim to be self-assured know-it-alls when it comes to caring for and raising children.
 In everything, parenting included, there is always room for the unknown, and to acknowledge that it exists is far healthier than pretending that it doesn’t.